juliancoronado/Compute-Mean-and-Square-x86/README.md

 + compute_mean.asm
 + run.sh (shell file to compile and execute program)

-To compile / run the program, use the following commands in Linux:
+To compile / run the program have the latest version of NASM installed then use the following commands in Linux:

 `$ sh run.sh`